PanagiotisIatrou/pico-ds18b20/README.md

 ## How to run

 - Download the [Embedded Temple Library (ETL)](https://github.com/ETLCPP/etl) and copy the `include` folder to the root of this project
-- Edit CMakeLists.txt and select the executable to run
 - Compile
   ```bash
   ninja -C /home/panagiotis/pico_projects/pico-ds18b20/build